 Why Your Serum Is Pilling — And How to Fix It

-If you do happen to apply your skin care in the wrong order or accidentally layer in an occlusive product, Dr. Patel recommends washing it all off and starting from the beginning.
-Products can’t penetrate dirty skin (think dirt, sweat, oil and makeup), so it’s important to start with a cleansed canvas before applying any other layers.
+If you happen to apply your skin care in the wrong order or accidentally layer in an occlusive product before your serum, Dr. Patel recommends washing it all off and starting from the beginning.
+Also note that products can’t penetrate dirty skin (think dirt, sweat, oil and makeup), so it’s important to start with a cleansed canvas before applying any other layers.